 What is a Salt Water Pool?

-There are many alternatives to standard chlorinated pools today giving consumers more choices than ever when it comes to creating the perfect swimming experience.
+There are many alternatives to standard chlorinated pools today (including Salt Water Pools) giving consumers more choices than ever when it comes to creating the perfect swimming experience.
 Many are turning to the ever popular “Salt Water Pool” option in hopes that it will be less expensive, require less maintenance, and require less hazardous pool chemical transportation, handling, exposure, and storage.

 Today we will tackle the question “What is a Salt Water Pool?”
 We will dispel some of the myths, and shed some light on this popular pool equipment technology and see whether it is the perfect choice for the best swim of your life.

 Salt water pools are simply a pool system that uses salt in the pool water to generate your own pool chlorine.
 Rather than adding commercially bought chlorine to the pool manually with liquid or chlorinator tablets, a chlorine generator manufactures your own chlorine from salt and water.